UL - CSA

 • costs.

-You should check with your chosen NRTL what documents are required.
-Generally it is necessary to create a collection of exhaustive technical documentation, which can be:
+It is necessary to check with the chosen NRTL what documents are required.
+Generally, a comprehensive collection of technical documentation must be created, which can be:

-• list of safety-critical components and materials and possibly their safety data sheets;
+• list of components and materials critical to safety and, where applicable, their safety data sheets;

 • mechanical layouts;